Netflix Persuasion (2022) Trailer Review

 1996.jpg

 The Good: Charlotte Gainsbourg is another actress who matches Jane aesthetically, albeit in a different way from Samantha Morton.
 Gainsbourg is young and doe-like, but she wears the calm and collected mask of someone who has learned how to toughen up and make it alone.
 Across from her, Hurt delivers a melancholy and tender performance as Rochester.
 Together, the pair emphasizes Jane and Rochester's loneliness.
-This adaptation reminds us that Jane and Rochester are outcasts and exiles who find kinship and connection in each other.
+This adaptation reminds us that Jane and Rochester are exiles who find kinship and connection in each other.

 The Bad: The subdued take on Jane and Rochester is 1996's greatest strength and its worst weakness.
 Gainsbourg lacks the depth and experience to give the viewer a glimpse of the deep well of emotion beneath Jane's cool exterior.
 Hurt's performance straddles the line between melancholy and sleepy.
 The movie also rushes through the more intense moments, with the failed wedding, leaving scene, Jane's time with the Rivers family, and her return taking up less than forty-five minutes.
 This adaptation has some beautiful moments, but it's far from being the most faithful in either pacing or tone.